Skip to content

 Amazon S3 Bucket.
 Optional: region, endpoint, path-style (for MinIO / R2 / DO Spaces / Wasabi).
 Username = access key id; password = secret key.
 Static keys Working

-Azure Files Storage account name + access key + share name.
+Azure Storage (Files) Storage account name + access key + share name.
 The bridge constructs \\<account>.file.core.windows.net\<share> and dispatches to SMB transport (mounts via OS-native SMB client).
 Storage account key Working

 Google Cloud Bucket.
 Service-account JSON pasted into the "Service-account JSON" field (not a path — actual contents).
 Host / username / password are ignored.
 Service account Working